metamonk/metamonk/README.md

 - 👀 I’m interested in web3 / hyperbrands
 - 🌱 I’m currently learning solidity
 - 💞️ I’m looking to collaborate on web3 projects
-- 📫 How to reach me @m3tamonk on Twitter
+- 📫 How to reach me @metamonkx on Twitter